-Step 2: Go to the cogs button on the upper right-hand corner of your display to launch the Settings menu.
+Step 2: Go to the Gear icon in the upper right-hand corner of your display to launch the Settings menu.

-Step 3: Select Virtual Background in the left menu pane.
+Step 3: Select Background & Filters in the left menu pane.

-Step 4: After you do that, under the Virtual Backgrounds tab, you can choose from a number of built-in background, like a scene from the beach, a view of San Francisco’s iconic Golden Gate Bridge, or even the Aurora Borealis.
+Step 4: After you do that, under the Virtual Backgrounds tab, you can choose from a number of built-in backgrounds, like a scene from the beach, a view of San Francisco’s iconic Golden Gate Bridge, or even aurora borealis.
 A live preview will show how you will look in front of the background (provided that your webcam is turned on while you try on different backgrounds).

-Step 5: To choose your own custom background, click on the + icon next to Choose Virtual Background.
+Step 5: To choose your own custom background, click on the Plus (+) icon next to Video Filters.
 The option will let you upload your own custom video or photo for use as a virtual background.
-If you have a video of an aquarium, you can conduct your meeting in front of what would appear as a live fish tank, as an example.
-If you need inspiration for some fun animated backgrounds to use, Lightricks, the maker of popular photo editing app FaceTune, has uploaded some content to Dropbox that you can use.
+If you have a video of an aquarium, you can conduct your meeting in front of what would appear as a live fish tank, for example.

-Using a live background will reveal some artifacts around the edges, which can look choppy if you’re moving around a lot during video calls.
-Additionally, virtual backgrounds shouldn’t be used if you’re planning on demonstrating or pointing to things with your hands — hands get canceled out with the use of virtual backgrounds.
+Using a live background will reveal some artifacts (distortions) around the edges, which can look choppy if you’re moving around a lot during video calls.
+Additionally, virtual backgrounds shouldn’t be used if you’re planning on demonstrating or pointing to things with your hands — hands can look a bit distorted with the use of virtual backgrounds.
 The background will appear more smooth if you’re sitting in front of a green screen.

 How to use shortcuts in Zoom